xHomerOx/Backend/README.md

 3. **Configure environment variables** on Railway:

-   - In the "Environment Variables" tab of your Railway project, add the environment variables defined in your `.env` file.
+   - In the "Environment Variables" tab of your Railway project, add the environment variables defined in your `.env` and `prod.env` files.

 4. **Deploy the project**: